youngsoul/gpg-linefollower/Readme.md

 My target audience for this article are educators that are looking for a fun way to introduce the concepts of computer vision and machine learning to students and those people that like to work with a RaspberryPI from a hobbyist perspective.

-This is not a hard hitting oeuvre on the latest advances in computer vision and machine learning.
+This is not a hard hitting body of work on the latest advances in computer vision and machine learning.
 But if you are looking for a fun and accessible application of the technology then I think you will enjoy this article.

 ## References